tn74/reem/docs/basic.rst

 All limitations that apply to ``KeyValueStore`` apply to ``PublishSpace`` as well.
-``PublishSpace`` is a subclass of ``KeyValueStore`` with alterations.
+``PublishSpace`` is a subclass of ``KeyValueStore``.

 Subscribers
 ------------

-Subscribes listen to a key on the Redis Server and will act based on changes to that key OR its subkeys.
+Subscribes listen to a key on the Redis Server and will act based on changes to that key OR its sub-keys.
-For example a subscriber to the key "raw_image" will be notified if "camera_data" is freshly uploaded by a publisher or if the path "raw_image.id" is updated.
+For example a subscriber to the key "raw_image" will be notified if "raw_image" is freshly uploaded by a publisher and if the path "raw_image.id" is updated.

 A subscriber's ``.listen()`` method must be called for it to start listening to Redis updates.